scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 # Scailable Create your own WASM
-> 07-05-2020; By the Scailable core team.
+> 13-05-2020; By the Scailable core team.

 In this tutorial we explain, step-by-step, how you can create your own [WebAssembly](https://webassembly.org) executable and upload it to Scailable using our [manual upload functionality](https://admin.sclbl.net/upload.html).
 After uploading, you can directly use (or as we call it, *consume*) your executable using REST.
 The end-result of this tutorial is a functioning REST endpoint that allows you to [sum a list of integers](https://admin.sclbl.net/run.html?cfid=e93d0176-90f8-11ea-b602-9600004e79cc&exin=%5B1,2,3,4,5,6,7,8,9,10%5D).

 While most of our users use our packages (such as the [sclblpy package](https://pypi.org/project/sclblpy/)) to *automatically* compile machine learning models to WebAssembly, it is very well possible to create, upload, and use your own custom executable.
-In this tutorial we will create an executable using `c`, but you should be able to use any language that allows you to compile to WebAssembly (e.g., `rust`, `go`, `c++`).
+In this tutorial we will create a WebAssembly executable using `c`, but you should be able to use any language that allows you to compile to WebAssembly (e.g., `rust`, `go`, `c++`).
 Deep knowledge of `c` is not required: throughout the tutorial we focus on the general principles that allow you to create an executable that you can upload on our platform, not on the language particularities.

 In this tutorial we will cover the following steps: